42northgroup/42Viral/readme.md

     cd /[path/to/your-site.com/httpdocs]/app

-#### Clone the project
+### Clone the project

-Assuming your installing the 42viral application into a directory called app
+Assuming you are installing the 42viral application into a directory called app:

-    git clone git@github.com:microtrain/42Viral.git app
+    git clone git@github.com:42northgroup/42Viral.git app

+The git repository for 42Viral consists of several git submodules which are mostly Plugins and are separate projects hosted on GitHub.
+You need to make sure you obtain all the submodules using the following command:

     cd app
     git submodule update --recursive --init

 From a command line, navigate to your app directory and gain root access.
 (Required for setup as the script needs to access chown).
 You'll provide 2 arguments the user name that apache runs as (probably www-data) and the group that will have write access to the app directory (this is probably your username).

-    sudo ./setup.sh [www-data] [production]
+    sudo ./Console/cake setup [www-data] [production]

-You'll know the setup is complete when you see the following message 42Viral setup ended - _xx/xx/xxxx xx:xx:xx_.
-Open a browser and navigate to example.com and your site will be up and running.
+The setup shell is an interactive tool which enables you to quickly setup your application's essential configuration.

+You can use the option "0" when you are setting your application for the first time.
+This will automatically run all the setup steps in sequence.

+You can also use the setup shell after the first setup to perform individual operations such as re-configuring the database parameters, clearing model cache, etc.

 ### Development Environment